Virtual Reality

 Tethered or wireless?

-Generally speaking, a VR headset tethered to a high-performance gaming computer is going to offer a better experience, with higher-quality graphics and more immersive gameplay.
+Generally speaking, a VR headset tethered to a high-performance gaming computer will offer a better experience, with higher-quality graphics and more immersive gameplay.
 However, these headsets (from the likes of HP, Valve and HTC) tend to be expensive, and so is the PC needed to get the best out of them.

 Another tethered option is the PS VR, which connects to the PlayStation 4 game console.
-While that remains on sale today, Sony has said a new model is currently being developed for the PlayStation 5.
+While that remains on sale today, Sony has a new model, PS VR2 which has been developed for the PlayStation 5.

 By contrast, wireless VR headsets have lower prices and less performance, but they are more practical and don't require a computer or game console to function.
 They are standalone, self-contained, and ready to be picked up and enjoyed.
-A great example of a wireless VR headset is the Oculus Quest 2.
+A great example of a wireless VR headset is the Meta Quest 3.

 Wireless VR headsets allow for more freedom to move around, while tethered headsets don't have a battery that needs topping up every couple of hours.

-A low-cost alternative to standalone headsets like the Quest 2 are those which use your smartphone as their display and processor.
-These can cost as little as $25, yet offer a perfectly decent first step into the VR world.
+A low-cost alternative to standalone headsets like the Meta Quest 2 is those that use your smartphone as their display and processor.
+These can cost as little as $25 yet offer a perfectly decent first step into the VR world.

 What are the minimum PC requirements?

-If you go down the tethered VR headset route, then be prepared for also buying a high-performance gaming computer to get the best out of it.
-Take the Valve Index headset by Steam for example.
+If you go down the tethered VR headset route, then be prepared to buy a high-performance gaming computer to get the best out of it.
+Take the Valve Index headset by Steam, for example.
 This requires a minimum of:

-Standalone headsets don't require a computer at all, and the PS VR works on any model of PlayStation 4.
+Standalone headsets don't require a computer at all, and the PS VR works on any PlayStation 4 and 5 models.

 What are base stations and lighthouse boxes?

-Some VR headsets attached to gaming PCs require devices called lighthouse boxes, or base stations.
-These are used to let the headset track your movement through the room, and usually need installing in the upper corners of the area you want to use your headset in.
+Some VR headsets attached to gaming PCs require devices called lighthouse boxes or base stations.
+These are used to let the headset track your movement through the room, and usually need installing in the upper corners of the area in which you want to use your headset.

-This means putting them on a high shelf, using a tall tripod, or wall-mounting them in some other fashion.
-They also each need plugging into a wall outlet for power.
+This means putting them on a high shelf, using a tall tripod, or wall-mounting them.
+They also each need to be powered by a wall outlet.

-High-end headsets like those from the HTC Vive range use base stations, and so too does the Valve Index.
-Wireless options like the Oculus Quest instead use cameras and sensors mounted to the headset itself to track its environment.
-The Oculus Rift S sits in-between, as it is a tethered PC headset but doesn't use base stations.
+High-end headsets like those from the HTC Vive range use base stations, and so does the Valve Index.
+Wireless options like the Meta Quest 2 and 3 instead use cameras and sensors mounted to the headset itself to track its environment.
+The Oculus Rift S sits in between, as it is a tethered PC headset but doesn't use base stations.

 What is the field of view?